Alan4247748/friendly-potato/README.md

 # Website

-I used [Docusaurus 2], a static website generator, to build my portfoilo Website.
+I used [Docusaurus 2], a static website generator, to build my portfolio Website.

 ### Tools & Process